HaveFunTech/saga-cli/README.md

 # SaGaCLI

 SaGaCLI is a simple yet powerful command-line interface for leveraging Large Language Models (LLMs).
-It can use OpenAI's GPT-3.5/GPT-4 or Anthropic's Claude models to provide translation, summarization, explanation, and search capabilities for text.
+It can use OpenAI's GPT-3.5/GPT-4, Anthropic's Claude models, or Google's Gemini models to provide translation, summarization, explanation, and search capabilities for text.

 ## Features

-- **Multiple LLM Support**: Use either OpenAI (GPT-3.5/GPT-4) or Claude (Anthropic) models
+- **Multiple LLM Support**: Use OpenAI (GPT-3.5/GPT-4), Claude (Anthropic), or Gemini (Google) models
 - **Diverse Functions**: Translation, summarization, explanation, search, and more
 - **Flexible Input**: Accept text from file paths or standard input
 - **Multilingual Support**: Specify any target language for output